 Walk up Snowdon at 3,560ft which dominates the landscape of Snowdonia National Park.
 Or your clients can choose to take the Snowdon Mountain Railway where greener hybrid diesel locomotives run alongside the traditional steam and diesel trains.
 The journey takes 2 hours 30 minutes, which includes a 30 minute stop at the summit where Hafod Eryri, the Snowdon Summit Visitor Centre is located.
 Booking is essential.
 Parking is available which can get busy.

-Visit Zip World Fforest at Betws-y-Coed for an exhilarating experience on the Zip World Fforest Coaster at Betws-y-Coed, sledging through 1km of woodland at speed up to 25mph with 10 hair raising bends!
+Visit Zip World Fforest at Betws-y-Coed for an exhilarating experience on the Zip World Fforest Coaster (main picture) at Betws-y-Coed, sledging through 1km of woodland at speed up to 25mph with 10 hair raising bends!
 The site also features Treetop Nets, Zip Safari, Plummet and Skyride.
 There’s an adventure hub and café on site.
 Tailored packages can be arranged.

 Alternatively, your clients can take an underground journey on a series of exciting obstacles at Go Below.
 Abseil down the deepest point in the UK, zip-line through caverns, climb a vertical shaft, navigate over an abyss, scale a waterfall and boat across a lake.
 The car park is more suitable for minibuses.